AliCYSIQ/myRooms/3-Notes/Tier1 "AIOF".md

 [[HTB-LABS]]

 # **Appointment**
-what i knew from it , is:
+what i learned from it , is:
 1. sql stands for Structured Query Language
 2. the most fame bug is injection
 3. http on p 80, https on p 443